Right we are all big boys as girls but just want to make sure everyone is on the same page....

 Again, many people attend the events purely for the social aspect.
 We are a diverse group of individuals and all have different customs and needs.
-To ensure that everyone has the best experience at the meeting, we ask that music is turned off and noise kept to a minimum after 11pm at night, to allow those of us that wish or need to sleep can do so.
+To ensure that everyone has the best experience at the meeting, we ask that music is turned off and noise kept to a minimum after 10pm at night, to allow those of us that wish or need to sleep can do so.
 Each of the venues we have previously visited have said they would welcome us back and this is a reputation I am looking to uphold.

 If you break your truck, then there is a good chance that someone will offer to help fix it.
 This should not be assumed however, and you should have suitable breakdown/recovery cover to transport you home should you require it.
 Please do not expect any member or members to spend their entire weekend fixing your vehicle at the expense of their own enjoyment.